 As we ask in reference to all doctrine: What saith the Scripture? so we ask also in respect to the doctrine of inspiration: What does Scripture itself say in regard to its majesty and origin?
 And what Scripture says we believe, teach, and confess.
-From Scripture, and only from Scripture, have we constructed our knowledge concerning inspiration; therefore we bow to the Scriptures.61
+From Scripture, and only from Scripture, have we constructed our knowledge concerning inspiration; therefore we bow to the Scriptures.

 In other words, our position regarding the origin and infallibility of Scripture is Scriptural, and it leads us to a true appreciation and love of the Bible.
-And so with Walther we confess,
+And so with Walther we confess, material, or the building of the framework, or the historical method, or the notations brought from other sources?
+Perhaps all five.
+But if it was all five, then in any case the poor Bible in this matter is in error for it designates Moses as the author of all the books.

-We believe and are sure that this despised book is the truth, the Word of the living God.62
+We believe and are sure that this despised book is the truth, the Word of the living God.